idtsitsharsh/Student-Portal/README.md

-Here's a `README.md` file that you can use for your Next.js project.
-It includes details about the project, how to set it up, and how to run it.

----

 # Student Portal Dashboard

 This is a student portal dashboard built using Next.js and Tailwind CSS.
 The dashboard displays various sections such as a welcome banner, upcoming tests, attempted tests, and a left sidebar navigation menu.